-Impulsive noise is generated because of tail gate slams of the dump truck.
+Impulsive noise is generated by the tailgate slams of the dump truck.
 This assessment models an impulse source, at the unloading location.

-Sound power levels for the impulse noise due to tail gate slams is based on Gradient Wind's past experience and measurements It was assumed that impulse events occur no more than two times within an hour.
+Sound power levels for the impulse noise due to tailgate slams are based on Gradient Wind's past experience and measurements.
+It was assumed that impulse events occur no more than two times within an hour.
 The Logarithmic Mean Impulse Sound Level (LLM) used in the assessment was 104 dBA.
-The impulse sources were modeled as point sources at a height of 1 meter above grade.
+The impulse sources were modelled as point sources at a height of 1 meter above grade.
 Impulse source locations can be seen in Figure 6.